thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 # Context

-To put things in context, I recently had to apply changes in a [Java library](https://bitbucket.org/chochos/j8583) (hosted on Bitbucket) that we use on a project at work.
+To put things in context, I recently had to apply changes in a [Java library](https://bitbucket.org/chochos/j8583) (hosted to Bitbucket) that we use on a project at work.
 Even if the repo maintainer has merged two of my Pull Requests with the main changes, he did not release a new version of his library to Maven Central.
 The changes were therefore not available for our project.

 To speed things up, I decided to [fork the repo](https://bitbucket.org/thibaudledent/j8583).
 In addition to being able to apply our fixes more quickly, we were also able to take control of the library's release cycle.